 Added: men’s 3×3, women’s 3×3 for a total of 64 athletes (32 men, 32 women)

 Eight teams will compete in each tournament.
-3×3 basketball was included at the 2010 and 2014 Summer Youth Olympic Games.
-Later this month, FIBA will hold the fourth edition of its 3×3 World Cup in France.
+3×3 basketball has been included at the Summer Youth Olympic Games since the inaugural edition at Singapore 2010.
+FIBA held the fifth edition of its 3×3 World Cup in the Philippines in 2018.

 Transfer: two men’s events will become women’s events for a total swap of 44 athletes

 At Rio 2016 there were 10 men’s boxing events compared to just three for women.
 It is still to be confirmed which men’s events will be dropped, but women will now compete in featherweight (57kg) and welterweight (69kg) in addition to flyweight (51kg), lightweight (60kg) and middleweight (75kg).

 Transfer: three men’s events will become women’s events for a total swap of 55 athletes